 Scholarships & Awards

 The Senior Thesis Prize in Economics is an annual prize, established in 2010, for the most outstanding undergraduate honors thesis in economics.
+In 2013, the prize was renamed to the Daniel Hamermesh Senior Thesis Prize in Economics for contributions to the field by UT Economics professor Dr. Daniel Hamermesh.
 The prize carries a monetary award of $1,000.
 The intent in offering this award is to encourage undergraduate research and honors theses in economics.
 Recipients are selected by a subcommittee of the department’s Undergraduate Studies Committee upon review of the economics honors theses completed in the year.

 The factors the committee considers are: